LandazuriPaul/nest-react/packages/client/README.md

    ```

 2. Then you can serve the `dist` folder from any webserver application like [NGINX](https://nginx.org/) for example.
 The [nginx.conf](./nginx.conf) can be used as an example of a working NGINX configuration.

+In order to further customise the production bundling, you can check [Vite's documentation](https://vitejs.dev/config/#build-options).
+Since it uses [Rollup](https://rollupjs.org/guide/en/) under the hood, you are free to adapt every single part of the bundling process and use external Rollup plugins.

 ### Docker image